PennyLaneAI/pennylane/doc/development/guide/architecture.rst

 These QNode types are available to users through the :func:`~.qnode` decorator by passing the user-facing ``diff_method`` option.
 This decorator then uses the :func:`~.QNode` constructor function to create the specific type of qnode based on the device, interface, and quantum function.
+If ``diff_method`` option is not provided, the QNode constructor function attempts to determine the ``"best"`` differentiation method, based on the available device and interface.

 A widespread representation of quantum circuits is by creating a `Directed Acyclic Graph (DAG)